subfrost/subfrost-consensus/README.md

 **The ALKANES specification is hosted at** 👉🏻👉🏼👉🏽👉🏾👉🏿 [https://github.com/kungfuflex/alkanes-rs/wiki](https://github.com/kungfuflex/alkanes-rs/wiki)

 This repository hosts Rust sources for the ALKANES metaprotocol.
 The indexer for ALKANES can be built as the top level crate in the monorepo, with builds targeting wasm32-unknown-unknown, usable within the METASHREW indexer stack.

 ALKANES is a metaprotocol designed to support an incarnation of DeFi as we have traditionally seen it, but designed specifically for the Bitcoin consensus model and supporting structures.
+The ALKANES genesis block is 880000.
+Builders are encouraged to test on regtest using the docker-compose environment at [https://github.com/kungfuflex/alkanes](https://github.com/kungfuflex/alkanes)

+A signet RPC will be available on https://signet.sandshrew.io

+Join ALKANES / metashrew discussion on the SANDSHREWサンド Discord.

 #### NOTE: ALKANES does not have a network token